This section will show you how to automatically create a preview environment for your applications using Okteto Cloud and Github Actions.

 For this tutorial, we'll be using this application.

-Start by forking the kubernetes-preview-environment repository with your Github account.
+Start by forking the movies repository with your Github account.

 To create the preview environments, we will use our Github Actions for Okteto Cloud.